stevekinney/stevekinney.net/src/writing/svelte-stores.md

 ## Using Stores in Your Svelte Application

 We're going to talk about how Svelte stores work below.
-But I'd be remiss if I didn't at least discuss how you go about using them in your Svelte application.
+But, I'd be remiss if I didn't at least discuss how to go about using them in your Svelte application.
 As I mentioned, basically the only rule of Svelte stores is that they have a `subscribe` method that pushes out a new value every time that internal value is updated.

 You _could_ do something like this in your Svelte component's `<script>` tag: